natenka/pyneng-book-en/docs/source/book/15_module_re/match_object.rst

     In [17]: match.group(1)
     Out[17]: 'b216.'

-This is because expression in brackets describes four letters or numbers, dot and then there is a  plus.
-Accordingly, the first and the second part of MAC address matched to expression in parentheses.
+This is because expression in parentheses describes four letters or numbers, dot and then there is a plus.
+The first and the second part of MAC address matched to expression in parentheses.
 But only the last expression is remembered and returned.

 If named groups are used in expression, group name can be passed to group() method and the corresponding substring can be obtained: